xwmx/hosts/README.md

 Description:
   Disable one or more records based on a given ip address, hostname, or search string.

+Exit status:
+  0   Success.
+  1   Invalid parameters or entry not found.
 ```

 ### `hosts disabled`